mtilvis/TIoCPS_TX/README.rst

 Overview
 ********

-The sample demonstrates a basic Bluetooth® Low Energy Peripheral role functionality that exposes the Heart Rate GATT Service with LE Coded PHY support, which is not available in Zephyr Bluetooth LE Controller (See :ref:`ug_ble_controller` for more information).
+The sample demonstrates a basic Bluetooth® Low Energy Peripheral role functionality that exposes the Broadcast with LE Coded PHY support, which is not available in Zephyr Bluetooth LE Controller (See :ref:`ug_ble_controller` for more information).

-It broadcast Hunting Security information with ID and location as described in TIoCPS D6.3
+Code broadcasts Hunting Security information with ID and location as described in TIoCPS D6.3